- The Proper Equipment Is Necessary

 A Capable Team

 Difficult to secure properly due to its enormous weight, we have the tools and savvy required for stress-free cold planer shipping.
-All shipments with us are completely insured, so you're fully covered should any issues occur.
+All shipments to us are completely insured, so you're fully covered should any issues occur.
 We'll also bend over backwards to meet our delivery schedule - so you're not left waiting for your oversize equipment at the new job site.

 Full-Service Options